 Patio’s, Deck’s, and Gardens can have a significant price tag tied to them, and getting to spend more time outside enjoying your area makes sense.
 Many people add a propane-fueled heater to extend their useable time outdoors, but just…How long does a propane tank last on a patio heater?

 The average outdoor propane-fueled heater has a BTU consumption of 42,300 BTUs.
 A full 20lb propane tank has 432,000 BTUs in it.
 The tanks BTUs divided by the heaters BTUs give you 10.21 hours of heat.
-It is an excellent practice to round-down for lighting and weight accuracy, though.
+It is an excellent practice to round-down for lighting and tank weight accuracy.

 Check Out Our Cool Propane Tank Calculator